allanalderson/Scorpy/README.md

 The folder 'scorpy_resources' contains fonts and images that Scorpy needs (put in the same directory as scorpy.py)

-NOTE: YOU NEED TO BE 'OFF-AIR' TO MAKE CHANGES.
+NOTE: YOU NEED TO BE 'OFF-AIR' TO MAKE ANY CHANGES.